 Replace the butter with macadamia oil, though now not nut free.

-Replace the spelt flour with 100 gram (1 cup) almond meal.
-Now not nut free.
+Replace the spelt flour with 100 gram (1 cup) almond meal (now not nut-free).
+I also love this paleo and nut-free flour here.

 Don't want to grind the seeds